WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - with **SQS you are still going to pay for the pulling even if your Lambda was not invoked**

 - do **not use multiple filters on the same SQS queue**.
 This is because **SQS is single receiver service**.

   - two filtering rules means two pollers

   - "When a message does not pass the filter it is not returned to the queue.
-The message will be considered complete, and will not be available to other consumers, including other Event Source Mappings, even if they have matching filters." (https://bitesizedserverless.com/bite/filter-dynamodb-event-streams-sent-to-lambda/)
+The message will be considered complete, and will not be available to other consumers, including other Event Source Mappings, even if they have matching filters."
+[Read more here](https://bitesizedserverless.com/bite/filter-dynamodb-event-streams-sent-to-lambda/).

   - remember that **this only relates to SQS, Kinesis and DDB streams are "safe" in that regard**

 #### Lambda destinations